What CAD is—and what it is not

 - C3 deposition on red blood cells4

-- chronic or relapsing disease course in most primary cases6
+- a chronic or relapsing disease course in most primary cases6

 CAD is not simply “autoimmune hemolytic anemia triggered by cold.”
 It is a mechanistically distinct entity with its own biology, kinetics, and therapeutic vulnerabilities.7